mlibrary/about-amherst/src/content/home.md

 templateKey: home-page
 taglineSection:
   text: >-
     Digital First.
 Open Access.
-Liberal Arts.
-We produce pathbreaking, peer-reviewed scholarship and make it available to readers everywhere as digital, open-access work.
+Peer Reviewed.
+We produce pathbreaking scholarship with a liberal arts ethos and make it available to readers everywhere as digital, open-access work.
 newsletterSection:
   buttonLabel: Subscribe
   description: Stay current with our quarterly newsletter